 IPE and the rural and remote practice context

-Teamwork is an essential part of providing effective health care when working in a rural and remote setting.
+Teamwork is an essential part of providing effective health care when working in a rural and remote setting, and provides a great opportunity for students to observe interprofessional collaborative practice in action.
+To support rural workplace ready graduates, it is important that rural and remote student supervisors identify opporutnities for interprofessional education.
 Incorporating interprofessional education in a rural clinical placement can enhance a placement by:

 - enabling students to target a key clinical goal of working in a team